drmathias/developmomentum/src/input/blog/getting_to_grips_with_jwt_in_asp_net_core.md

     });
 ```

+<?#/ highlight ?>

 ### Creating a JWT

 Many packages exist which make creating a JWT in .NET Core 3.X relatively simple, so you have some choice.
 I'm going to focus on how to create a token with the use of [this](https://www.nuget.org/packages/System.IdentityModel.Tokens.Jwt/) package, developed by the Microsoft Azure Active Directory team.
-The package includes ```JwtSecurityToken``` class, which comprises all the members of a JWT and offers several constructors to help you create a token.
+The package includes `JwtSecurityToken` class, which comprises all the members of a JWT and offers several constructors to help you create a token.

+<?# highlight xml ?>

 ```xml
 <PackageReference Include="System.IdentityModel.Tokens.Jwt" Version="6.5.0" />
 ```

+<?#/ highlight ?>

-First off we need to create a ```SigningCredentials``` object containing the secret and the signing algorithm.
+First off we need to create a `SigningCredentials` object containing the secret and the signing algorithm.
 Decide what signing algorithm you require and how to store and retrieve the secret.
 We can simply store this secret in the source code, or in the application settings, however this introduces vulnerabilities as it allows anyone with the ability to access the source code to access the secret.
 To get around this, it is important to use a secure storage mechanism where the secret itself is encrypted.
 This can be through the use of something like Docker secrets, if using Docker Swarm for deployment, or a service such as Azure Key Vault.
 No matter how the secret is stored, you can set it up to be accessible from the generic `IConfiguration` interface during runtime, or make it accessible via the options pattern.

 Create and sign the key by retrieving the secret from your application configuration.
 You can read on for a further explanation of Symmetric versus Asymmetric keys and different security algorithms for signing the key, of which there are many.

+<?# highlight csharp ?>

 ```csharp
 var key = new SymmetricSecurityKey(Encoding.UTF8.GetBytes(configuration["Secret"]));
 var signingCredentials = new SigningCredentials(key, SecurityAlgorithms.HmacSha256);
 ```

+<?#/ highlight ?>

 Along with the key you need to create the payload.
 For this, you need to create an array of claims to store in the token.
 A claim simply consists of a key-value pair and you can create standard claims, defined by [IETF](https://tools.ietf.org/html/rfc7519) and also custom claims.
-Standard claim names are stored as constants in the ```JwtRegisteredClaimNames``` class.
+Standard claim names are stored as constants in the `JwtRegisteredClaimNames` class.

+<?# highlight csharp ?>

 ```csharp
 var userIdentifierClaim = new Claim(JwtRegisteredClaimNames.Sub, "Reader");